hellmarbecker/blog/_drafts/2021-12-31-apache-druid-in-adtech-computing-ecpm-values-for-rolled-up-data.markdown

 FROM ecpm
 GROUP BY 1, 2
 ```
 Note how we are summing over the summed values.
-This is perfectly legal and does exactly whate we want according to the formula above!
+This is perfectly legal and does exactly what we want according to the formula above!

 ![Querying the data](/assets/2021-12-31-2.jpg)